New Zealand In Winter: 15 Best Things To Do & Where To Go

 ➡️ Cycling not as appealing as a helicopter ride?
 Opt for just the helicopter landing on the Tasman Glacier instead of crossing the Tasman River for an experience that is going to make everyone at home jealous!

-Ice Skating would be my final recommendation for this list of activities to build your winter itinerary.
-There are indoor rinks around the country, but for the true experience, pick an outdoor rink, either in Alexandra, or in Tekapo (Takapō), where you may already be staying for to the plethora of cold weather activities on offer there (and in the surrounding Mount Cook National Park area).
+Ice Skating would be another of my recommendations for this list of activities with which to build your winter itinerary.
+There are indoor rinks around the country, but for the true experience, pick an outdoor rink, either in Alexandra, Naseby, or in Tekapo, where you may already be staying for to the plethora of cold weather activities on offer there (and in the surrounding Mount Cook National Park area).

 Tekapo Springs has its own ice rink where you can not only go curling, but ice skating too, and with the hot springs and the lake right next door, what more could you want for your pick of iceskating spot?
 The ice rink also has an open fire to warm up by, for when your muscles need a break.

-Alexandra is a little more south east of Queenstown, if that is where you have based yourself, but you’ll likely be going through it if you are headed to the Catlins Coastal Area anyway, so Alexandra IceinLine Rink could be worth adding to the list.
-It’s the largest outdoor ice skating rink in the Southern Hemisphere!
+Alexandra is a little more south east of Queenstown, if that is where you have based yourself, but you’ll likely be going through it if you are headed to the Catlins Coastal Area anyway, so Alexandra IceinLine Rink could be worth adding to the list, or the Maniototo Adventure Park in Naseby, which is further east again.
+Alexandra’s IceinLine rink is the largest outdoor ice skating rink in the Southern Hemisphere!
 You don’t need to book, but you do need to visit before the middle of August, which is when they close.

 Best Places To Go In New Zealand In Winter